Tharadol07969/Contoso-DW---Marketing-Analysis-Report/README.md

 - **Visual Support**: A bar chart provides a detailed breakdown of expense categories.

 **Explanation**:
-The Expense Page helps identify major cost centers and taxation trends, offering actionable insights for cost optimization.
+The Expense Page helps identify major cost centers and assess overall expense trends.
+By understanding where the company’s funds are being allocated—particularly in areas such as taxation and operational expenses—stakeholders can develop strategies to optimize spending and improve profit margins.

 > ![Expense Screenshot](screenshots/expense_page.jpg)